-What is the difference between a semi-flush and a flush mount fixture?
+What is the difference between a semi flush mount light and a flush mount fixture?

-A flush mount sits directly on the ceiling and is usually a circular light.
+A flush mount sits directly on the ceiling.
 A semi flush mount has a few inches between the ceiling and the light fixture, either hanging down from a small metal rod or just built so that the overall fixture hangs down from the ceiling a few inches.

 Here's an example of a flush mount fixture in our entryway.